spectrum-finance/ergo-dex/protocols/LqMiningSimple.md

 #### General LM Pool initialization rules
 When initializing an LM Pool (Self-Hosted or Delegated), the following actions **must be performed:**
-1. Initial transaction: LM Pool Box with config (`meanNumberOfParticipants * epochNum <= maxRoundingError << programBudget / epochNum`) and all tokens stored in it:
+1. Initial transaction: LM Pool Box with correct config (`meanNumberOfParticipants * epochNum <= maxRoundingError << programBudget / epochNum`) and all tokens stored in it:

 | Name            | Amount        |
 |-----------------|---------------|